edmondhongkong/ft260UI/README.md

 by writing to 8bit control register.
 Then actual accelerometer reading can be loaded by reading 16bit register.

   ![ftI2cGui](img/ftI2cGui.png)

+*This fork added a delay setting which doesn't show on this picture.

 ## Build standalone application